Buying Property in a Limited Company

 Typically, tenants may feel a positive benefit from incorporation.
 Landlords that have larger portfolios will generally be less inclined to raise the rent to cover costs, which could have a knock-on effect with associated void periods and tenant demand.

-Income Tax vs Corporation Tax
+Income Tax vs Corporation Tax on Limited Companies for Properties

 A typical reason for incorporating are the benefits that Corporation Tax can offer against Income Tax.
-Buying an additional property can be more tax efficient when done through a limited company, although buyers may struggle to find a suitable lender, particularly in terms of sourcing a mortgage.
+Buying an additional property can be more tax-efficient when done through a limited company, although buyers may struggle to find a suitable lender, particularly in terms of sourcing a mortgage.

 Many people will choose to buy through a property rather than switch properties to a company as they would still be liable to Capital Gains Tax.
 This is why planning is so important – if your strategy meshes well with incorporation, it can be beneficial to get in early and buy through the company to maximise your savings.